Enabling Bash Auto-Completion for OpenShift oc CLI on Linux

 - Type

-followed by a space and press theTAB
+ocfollowed by a space and press theTABkey twice.

 Example: